-- 22. A company incorporated under the new or predecessor CO gualifies for reporting under the SME-FRF2 if it satisfies the criteria set out in section 359 of the new CO and the sections and Schedules to which that section refers.
-Specifically: - (a) Section 359(1)(b) brings forward the gualifying criteria that were previously found in section 141D of the predecessor CO, relating to private companies which do not have subsidiaries and are not a subsidiary of another company.
-These companies (unless they fall within the types of companies listed in paragraph 27 below) are eligible for the reporting exemption provided that each year they obtain 100% approval in writing from their shareholders. - (b) The remainder of section 359 introduces 3 additional categories of entities (or groups) that fall within the reporting exemption if they meet certain criteria relating to the type of entity, the size of the entity and in certain cases the need for shareholder approval.
+- 22. A company incorporated under the new or a predecessor former CO gualifies for reporting under the SME-FRF if it satisfies the criteria set out in section 359 of the new CO and the sections and Schedules to which that section refers.
+Specifically: - (a) Section 359(1)(b) brings forward the qualifying criteria that were previously found in section 141D of the predecessor CO, relating to private companies which do not have subsidiaries and are not a subsidiary of another company.
+These companies (unless they fall within the types of companies listed in paragraph 27 below) are eligible for the reporting exemption provided that each year they obtain 100% approval agreement in writing from their shareholders for the financial year. - (b) The remainder of section 359 introduces 3 additional categories of entities (or groups) that fall within the reporting exemption if they meet certain criteria relating to the type of entity, the size of the entity and in certain cases the need for shareholder approval.
 Further details on these criteria are set out in paragraphs 24 to 43 below. - 23.
-An entity which is not a company incorporated under either the new CO or the predecessor CO (Cap.
+An entity which is not a company incorporated under either the new CO or the predecessor a former CO-(Cap.
 32), subject to any specific requirements imposed by the law of the entity's place of incorporation and subject to its constitution, gualifies for reporting under the SME-FRF when the entity meets the same requirements that a Hong Kong incorporated entity is required to meet under section 359 of the new CO.